Hannah-Moon/14_SBA-308_JavaScript_Fundamentals/README.md

 <br><br>

 ## ⛱ Secret source.
 I watched Dr.Angela Yu's video to recall all that I had learned during the class.
 Her kind and throw explanation helped me to boost my confidence to dive into this challenge.
-This video was my secret ingredient in finishing the assignment.[Learn JavaScript with Dr.Angela Yu](https://pages.github.com/](https://www.youtube.com/watch?v=E1qyVGWXcIs).
+This video was my secret ingredient in finishing the assignment.
+This site was built using [Learn JavaScript with Dr.Angela Yu](https://www.youtube.com/watch?v=E1qyVGWXcIs).
 <br>
 <br>